 Q: Is it legal to operate drones commercially in the US?

 A: With the proper training and licensing, flying drones is completely legal.
 We are licensed under the FAA Part 107 UAS Airman Certificate for commercial flights.
 Operating flights for commercial purposes without a license can result in civil penalties up to $32,666, and possibly criminal fines as well.

 Q: What is considered a commercial drone operation?

-A: The FAA considers anything tied to income as commercial operation, even if you are not selling the services or directly profiting from the use of the drone.
+A: The FAA considers anything tied to income as a commercial operation, even if you are not selling the services or directly profiting from the use of the drone.
 This includes a roofer using shots of a roof on their website or a realtor taking photos of a house with their drone.
 Even if the roofer or the realtor are not directly getting paid for the flight, the ultimate purpose is to earn income by winning new roofing clients or the sale of a real estate listing.
 Essentially, if you are flying for any purpose other than hobby or recreation, it is commercial use and you need a license and are expected to comply with commercial regulations.

 Q: How do you become a licensed pilot?

 A: The FAA is the regulatory body controlling drone flights and the licensing of pilots.
 A Remote Pilot-In-Command license is obtained by passing an exam that covers everything from airspace regulations to aerodynamics.
 The exam is relatively difficult but not impossible to pass, and the fee for obtaining a license is $150.
-The Remote Pilot-In-Command is the one legally responsible for the safety of the flight, and is the final decision maker.
+The Remote Pilot-In-Command is the one legally responsible for the safety of the flight and is the final decision-maker.